Wavendon: Housing developments

 Following an increase in housing demand in the Milton Keynes urban area, the Wavendon civil parish has undergone major development, including the construction of two new estates (Eagle Farm and Glebe Farm) on its eastern outskirts.
-Milton Keynes City Council regards this part of the parish as a major part of Milton Keynes' "Eastern Expansion Area."
+Milton Keynes City Council regards this part of the parish as a major part of Milton Keynes' "Eastern Expansion Area".

 The Stables

 Jazz artists John Dankworth and Cleo Laine shared a home in Wavendon from the late 1960s.
 The couple founded The Stables as a live venue in 1970 in what was the old stables block in the grounds of their home.
 It was an immediate success with forty-seven concerts given in the first year.

 The venue was completely rebuilt in 2000, with a subsequent development in 2007 to create Stage 2.
 Each year, the venue presents over 350 concerts and around 250 education events in its two auditoria including summer schools; the 400 seat Jim Marshall Auditorium, and smaller studio space at Stage 2.
-Dame Cleo Laine continues to live in the village.
+Dame Cleo Laine continued to live in the village until her death in 2025.